 Jill then goes on to explain how the design of Crown included a "sleeve" around the casino that provided a "finer grain" of retail and hospitality along the riverside promenade.
 Hamish and Jill agree that this is a unique casino design that improves the walkability and amenity of the public realm.

 This historic bridge originally carried a railway across the river.
 It now houses Nadim Karam's artwork The Travellers.

 Jill says architects refer to this bridge as "the coathanger bridge".
-The parabolic arch was designed by Cox and Carmichael.
+The parabolic arch was designed by Cocks and Carmichael.
 Previously known as the Southbank Pedestrian Bridge, renamed in 2015 in honour of former planning minister Professor Evan Walker who was instrumental in developing the Southbank precinct.

 Jill also talks about David Yencken and Evan Walker's partnership, and the ways they worked to "elevate the pedestrian".
 Jill and Hamish agree that David Yencken was a "pioneer" in focussing on Melbourne's potential as a ground-based city.
 You can read more about David Yencken, who passed away in 2019, in this obituary.